sagemath/sagewiki_to_gh-2022-10-10/sage-3.4.2.md

  * Update the FLINT spkg (Michael Abshoff) -- The new FLINT spkg is {{{flint-1.2.4.p2.spkg}}} and fixes spkg-check on OS X 64-bit.

+ * Update the Maxima spkg (Michael Abshoff) -- The Lisp implementation Clisp needs a stack size larger than many systems provide, i.e. 8KB.
+When Clisp is used as the Lisp implementation for Maxima, then Maxima can randomly fail to build if the stack size is not raised.
+The updated Maxima spkg {{{maxima-5.16.3.p2.spkg}}} sets the stack size to 32KB for Clisp.

 == P-adics ==